Dar-rius/Kairos/README.md

 ### Data

-Data is not included in the repository.
+Data is not included in the repository, you download data from Hugging Face [here](https://huggingface.co/datasets/Darrius2020/RL_quant_btc).

 Place your CSV files in `data_off/train_test/`:

 ```
 data_off/train_test/